opsone-ch/documentation/services/website.rst

 ------------------------

 We use `ModSecurity <https://modsecurity.org>`__ as additional protection against application level attacks such as cross site-scripting or SQL injections.
-By default, the core rules set will be loaded, and we block common vulnerabilities and zero day attacks by adding some more global rules
+By default, the core rules set will be loaded, and we block common vulnerabilities and zero day attacks by adding some more global rules.

 .. warning:: this is just a additional security measure.
 Regardless its existence, remember to keep your application, extensions and libraries secure and up to date